LOADING ...

 Our pale dot.

-But Atlas is caught between two different of his story.
+But Atlas is caught two different tellings of his story.

-In the first, he leads a rebellion against Olympus and is then sentenced to hold the heavens on his for eternity.
+In the first, he leads a rebellion against and is then sentenced to hold the heavens on his shoulders for eternity.

-In the second story, he is chosen to be the guardian of the that hold up the earth and sky.
+In the second story, he is chosen to be the guardian of the pillars that up the earth and sky.

 I prefer the story.

-It means the world is not a punishment; but rather, a responsibility.
+It means that the world is not a but rather, a responsibility.

-But how can just one be charged with such a
+But how can just one be charged such a burden?

 How can one be responsible for all this?

-I think of Atlas, I think of a single drop of rain
+When I think of Atlas, I think of a drop of rain

-I think how unfair it would be to hold a single solely responsible for making the entire world clean again.
+I think how unfair it would be to hold a single drop solely responsible for the entire world clean again.

-I remember how my tried to explain our world to me-
+I how my grandmother tried to explain our world to me-

 She told me a